Echuanw/001_python_tutorial/README.md

 # how to run this project
-Env :
+Essential Env:
-1. VSCode
+1. Install VSCode
+2. Install Python 3.11.9
+3. Install Git 2.46.0
-2. VSCode Extension:
+4. VSCode Install Extension:
     * Python
     * Jupyter

-3. Git
+Clone Repository:
 1. clone this repository to your VSCode
 2. create .venv and use requirement.txt to install package

+Then you can run script....